LSU-UE4/UE5-Level-Design/holodeck/README.md

 ##### `Step 12.`\|`UE5LD`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-If you want the raw file, download this free height map I downloaded from [moton forge pictures](https://www.motionforgepictures.com/environment-height-maps-free-download/) and adjusted it to the correct format in **Photoshop**.
+If you want the raw file, download this free height map I downloaded from [motion forge pictures](https://www.motionforgepictures.com/environment-height-maps-free-download/) and adjusted it to the correct format in **Photoshop**.
 If you don't want to deal with tweaking it to work, download the process file [RollingHillsHeightMap.png](../files/RollingHillsHeightMap.png).
 Now press the <kbd>Modes</kbd> and switch to **Landscape** mode.

 ![download heightmap and switch to landscape mode](images/downloadLandscape.png)